atalent-labs/star-engagement-action/README.md

 > A Github Action that engage new supporter when they star your project

+## 📜 Background

+Basically, giving a star to a project is the first step of support from any Github user.

+When a user decide to give a star to your project, it means he has a minimum of interest in your project.

+That interest is exactly what matter the most for small Open source project that has a hard time to engage or getting feedback on their work.

+So it's time for us, small open source project, to be pro-active, engage and thanks anyone that give us some light 🔥.

+## 💁 Description

-Basically everytime someone will Star ⭐ your repository this action will:
+Basically everytime a Github User will Star ⭐ your repository this action will:

 * Notify you on discord
 * Look after the Github profile of your supporter